h4rvey-g/ob-Notes/USMLE/Immunology/Systemic lupus erythematosus.md

 	- <span style="background:rgba(240, 200, 0, 0.2)">Anti-Sm antibodies</span>
 		- <span style="background:rgba(240, 200, 0, 0.2)">Autoantibodies against Smith antigens (nonhistone nuclear proteins)</span>
 		- Positive in < 30% of patients, but highly specific for SLE
-- Antiphospholipid antibodies: Screen all patients for antiphospholipid syndrome.
+- Antiphospholipid antibodies: Screen all patients for [[antiphospholipid syndrome]].
 ## Skin biopsy
 - Lupus band test (LBT): a direct immunofluorescence staining technique used to detect immunoglobulin and complement component deposits along the dermoepidermal junction in affected and unaffected skin in patients with SLE![[Pasted image 20231029092317.png]]